ModelEarth/panels/README.md

 ## Plug and Play (PnP) panels

-This does not seem to provide Sandbox access:
+This does not seem to provide Sandbox access.
+Please post an issue with your findings.

 1. [Join the Microsoft 365 Developer Program](https://learn.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program) - Free for 90 days